Introduction: More Than Just “Water”

 At wire speeds typically ranging from 40 to 60 meters per second, intense localized heat is generated at the microscopic contact points between diamond grit and the workpiece.
 Without proper thermal control and lubrication, several failure mechanisms can occur:

-• Diamond graphitization: At temperatures above approximately 700 degrees Celsius, diamond can transform into graphite, rapidly dulling the cutting wire.
+- Diamond graphitization: At temperatures above 700°C, diamond transforms into graphite, dulling the cutting wire.

-• Micro-cracking: Thermal shock induces subsurface damage in brittle materials such as sapphire and silicon carbide.
+- Micro-cracking: Thermal shock induces subsurface damage in brittle materials like sapphire.

-• Swarf re-welding (loading): Molten or softened debris adheres to the wire surface, clogging diamond grit and increasing cutting force.
+- Swarf re-welding (loading): Debris adheres to the wire surface, increasing cutting force.

 1. Coolant Selection in Diamond Wire Saw Cutting: Thermodynamics vs. Lubricity